 Problem: Lack of transparency of work processes

-Solution: Particularly with more complex work processes, the user can be helped in terms of transparency by arranging the interfaces in the direction of reading and by labelling the active options.
-Even if it is only to follow his own work path.
+Solution: Especially with more complex work processes, the user can be helped in terms of transparency by arranging the interfaces in the direction of reading and by labelling the active options.
+Even if it is only to follow his or her own work path.

 Problem: Lack of access to relevant data